 Calories.
 The number of calories listed on a food label tells you how many calories are in one serving.
 It’s important to remember that even small packages often contain more than one serving.

 Carbohydrate.
 A sugar or starch such as pasta, bread, fruits. vegetables, beans, or dairy that the body uses as its main energy source.
 Carbohydrates have 4 calories a gram.

 Daily value.
 This shows the percentage of a certain nutrient in a food, based on a 2,000-calorie diet.
-The daily value gives you an idea of a food's nutrient contribution to your diet; 5% or less is considered low for that nutrient, 10% to 19% is good, and 20% or more is high.
+The daily value gives you an idea of a food's nutrient contribution to your diet; 8% is generally considered to be good.

 Dietary fiber .
 The part of plant foods that we cannot digest.
 Whole grains, fruits, vegetables, nuts, and seeds contain fiber.
 Fiber helps fill you up, can help lower cholesterol, and keeps you regular.
 You need at least 25 to 38 grams daily.
 To be considered high in fiber, a food must contain least 5 grams per serving.